puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 ![Kaseicoin](https://user-images.githubusercontent.com/86034323/142831784-c98e2661-61b2-457e-a6c2-f51d3dbf347f.png)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **DISCLAIMER:** This is just a college project based on hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
-The content/code mentioned below is just for education purpose only & it's not a financial advice to consider this token to invest in any form.
+The content/code mentioned below is just for education purpose only & it's not a financial advice to consider this token to invest in any form or even to promote by any means.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------